Carrot salad

 Carrot salad is a salad made with carrots.
 Recipes for carrot salad vary widely by regional cuisine.
 Shredded carrot is often used.
 Shredded carrot salads are often used as a topping for other dishes.

 By country

 America

 "Carrot raisin salad" is a traditional dish in the Southern United States.
 Grated carrot is mixed with raisins, mayonnaise dressing, granulated sugar, salt and black pepper.

+Another carrot salad eaten in America is Shredded carrot and serrano chili salad, a savory dish that include ingredients like peanuts, scallions, sesame oil, garlic and lime juice.

 In Brazilian cuisine, churrasco service often includes potato salad and carrot salad made with mayonnaise, raw onion, green peas, sweetcorn or sometimes chayote squashes.

 Asia

 The Koryo-saram, ethnic Koreans in the post-Soviet Union states, popularized spicy pickled carrot salad, known throughout the Soviet Union as Korean-style carrots.
 It is said to have been unknown in South Korea until recently, but has gained an international following and is served in many cafeterias throughout the CIS where it is also sold in supermarkets, and featured regularly as a side dish on dinner tables and at holiday feasts set by many ethnicities of the former Soviet Union.

 In Russia, doner kebab often includes carrot salad as an accompaniment to the meat.

 In India, carrot salads are often made with grated carrots are cooked with mustard seeds and green chillies in hot oil.